wiseman-timelord/FileCollect-Py/README.md

 Not Working/Development. v0.07.
 ETA possibly 1-2 days depending upon remaining issues and bugfixing.
 Remaining tasks are...
 - Tor library "Tor expert bundle" code must be added for linux, to maintain multi-OS. then complete install instructions in readme.md for linux users.
 - Create "Setup-Install.Bat", clone other recent "Setup=Install.Bat", then edit.
 The process will be first, check for and as required create, ".\libraries" and ".\cache", folders, then install python libraries to python, then, download & unpack, tor in cache, then unpack contents of contents, then, move and rename, the Tor folder to ".\libraries\tor-expert-bundle", then delete contents of cache and subfolders.
-- move save/load settings to utility, then move download process code to new script ".\scrips\manager.py".
 - testing and bugfixing, ensure am able to get to menu without crash.
 - format menu 100% correctly.
 - check everything over.